 1. Scholarships

 Scholarships are funds that you don’t have to pay back.
-You can get scholarships as a pharmacy student from a number of different sources, including from the university that you plan to attend as well as through designated pharmacy scholarships and private scholarships.
+You can get scholarships as a pharmacy student from a number of different sources, including the university that you plan to attend as well as through designated pharmacy and private scholarships.

 University Scholarships

 Pharmacy colleges and schools traditionally offer direct financial assistance to pharmacy students through various sources, including alumni associations and local chapters of pharmaceutical organizations and fraternities.
+Consider setting up a meeting with the financial aid office at the university you plan to attend to learn more about specific scholarships available for the pharmacy program.

 Pharmacy Scholarships

-For example, 10 pharmacy students annually can receive a $5,000 Walmart Health Equity Scholarship.
-Students must be accepted or enrolled in the professional curriculum at a U.S. college or school of pharmacy, and show evidence of leadership skills, academic success, and must have a preference to serve rural or medically underserved patients.
+Local and state pharmaceutical associations, practicing pharmacists, drug manufacturers, and wholesalers may also offer pharmacy scholarships to promising pharmacists.
+For example, seven pharmacy students annually can receive a $5,000 Walmart Community Pharmacy Scholarship.
+Students must be accepted or enrolled in the professional curriculum at a U.S. college or school of pharmacy and show evidence of leadership skills and academic success.
+They must also have a preference to serve rural or medically underserved patients.

 Private Scholarships